 While there is a case for a complete hot / cold split (with all trauma done in one hospital and all elective (planned) operations done in a separate hospital), additional work and engagement has already shown that this will not be possible without the significant investment of a new hospital building, which is not financially viable.
 We have therefore refined the service model to propose an option that will enable as much specialist centralisation as is practical (in line with recommendations from NHS England’s Director of Clinical Improvement, Professor Tim Briggs, the NHS long term plan and our clinical strategy) whilst still retaining local services where possible.

 What do you mean by testing the proposed changes?

-We are currently consulting with our staff and updating our practical operational procedures so we can be very clear about how we will see and treat the patients whose pathway into our trauma and orthopaedic services will change.
-We hope to have completed this work by early December so we can, ideally, start using the new service model before Christmas.
+Before changing the service model, we consulted with our staff and updated our practical operational procedures so we are very clear about how we will see and treat the patients whose pathway into our trauma and orthopaedic services has changed.
+We also talked to patients to get their views and understand the potential impact on them and their families.

 In practical terms, this means that:

 - ambulances will take trauma patients where it is obvious they will need an operation straight to the nearest trauma unit, even if the Royal Hampshire County Hospital (RHCH) is nearer.
 Basingstoke and North Hampshire Hospital is a trauma unit.